 Both homozygous and heterozygous genotypes can be determined using DNA sequencing or PCR.

-In PCR, sequence-specific primers for each allele are used to amplify the gene.
-Here, in case of either homozygous dominant or recessive one prominent DNA band is observed while in heterozygous conditions, two different DNA bands for two different alleles are observed in a gel.
+In PCR, sequence-specific primers for each allele amplifies a gene.
+Results of the PCR show a single prominent DNA band for either homozygous dominant or recessive while two separate bands for two different alleles in heterozygous conditions are observed in the gel.

 |When two identical alleles are present.||When two different alleles are present.|